 I’m making the spring menu more fish-heavy, so I’m excited about adding more seafood to the menu.
 That’s how I like eating in warmer weather.
 It’s a bit lighter.
 It’s not the only thing we cook by any means, but I like the delicate nature and the cookery of fish.

-If you’re going out with a night with friends, what are your go-to places?
+If you’re going out for a night with friends, what are your go-to places?

 I like Uncle Boons.
-I like a newer restaurant in Brooklyn called Insa.
-The chef [Sohui Kim] actually came out of Annisa, too.*
+I also like a newer restaurant in Brooklyn called Insa.
+The chef Sohui Kim, who’s also an ICE graduate, actually came out of Annisa, too.

 What’s one restaurant on your hit list?

 Le Coucou.
 I’ll have to save up for that one.